 The fifth Gyelva Rinpoche, Ngagvang Lobzang Gyamtso, a most ambitious man, sent to the Koshot Mongolians, who had settled in the environs of the lake Kuku Nor, and requested their assistance against the Tibetan king then residing at Digárchi, with whom he was at war.
 The Mongolians conquered Tíbet, and are said to have made a present of the same to Ngagvang Lobzang.
-This event took place in the year 1640, and it is from this moment that we must date the extension of the temporal government of the Dalai Lamas over all Tíbet.
+This event took place in the year 1640, and it is from this moment that we must date the extension of the temporal government of the Dalai Lamas over all Tibet.1 sons only as are known for their loyality and fidelity shall be elected to this high dignity.1

-The Dalai Lamas are elected by the clergy, and up to the year 1792 these elections had taken place uninfluenced by the Chinese government; but since this time the court of Pekin, to whom the Dalai Lama is a very important personage in a political as well as a religious point of view, has taken care that the sons of such persons only as are known for their loyality and fidelity shall be elected to this high dignity.
+The Dalai Lamas are elected by the clergy, and up to the year 1792 these elections had taken place uninfluenced by the Chinese government; but since this time the court of Pekin, to whom the Dalai Lama is a very important personage in a political as well as a religious point of view, has taken care that the sons of such per-

-&lt;sup>1 Csoma, "Grammar," pp. 192, 198.
+1 Csoma, "Grammar," pp. 192, 198.
 Ritter, "Asien," Vol. III., pp. 274-86.
 Köppen, "Die Rel. d.
 Buddha," Vol. II., pp. 129-52.
 Cunningham, "Ladak," p.
-389, has understood Csoma's account as if in the year 1640 the first Dalai Lama had been established, but Csoma decidedly only alludes to the uniting of the temporal government with his ecclesiastical sovercignity.
+389, has understood Csoma's account as if in the year 1640 the first Dalai Lama had been established, but Csoma decidedly only alludes to the uniting of the temporal government with his ecclesiastical sovereignity.

-The next in rank to these sublime Lamas are the superiors of several larger monasteries, of whom some are considered as incarnations, others as common mortals; in either case head Lamas of so high a rank are styled Khanpos.
-My brothers saw Khanpos at the monasteries of Láma Yúru in Ladák, and at Thóling in Gnári Khórsum.
+The next in rank to these sublime Lamas are the superiors of several larger monasteries, of whom some are considered as incarnations, others as common mortals; in either case head Lamas of so high a rank are styled Khanpos.2 My brothers saw Khanpos at the monasteries of Láma Yúru in Ladák, and at Thóling in Gnári Khórsum.
 They were natives of Lhássa, and had been appointed by the Dalai Lama's government for periods of from three to six years, at the expiration of which time they would return to Lhássa.
 The abbots in smaller monasteries are elected for life by the monks; but the election has to be submitted for approval to the Dalai Lama, who can either sanction or reject it.